Design of the times: Las Vegas golf-course architects make their marks, from A to Z

 S --Bert Stamps.
 Stamps may not have the resume of Nicklaus or Palmer, but his design of Las Vegas National in 1961 stands the test of time.
 It's a tree-lined beauty and makes golfers think -- a great combination, especially here.

 T -- Ted Robinson.
-When it comes to par 3s, Robinson scores an ace at nearly every turn at Rhodes Ranch Golf Club and Tuscany Golf Club.
+When it comes to par 3s, Robinson scores an ace at nearly every turn at Rhodes Ranch Golf Club and Chimera Golf Club.
 Long and short, they rate as challenging as any you'll find.
 And it's not just one par 3 on each course; it's most all of them.

 W -- Tom Weiskopf.
 Another casualty of the economy, The Falls Golf Club at Lake Las Vegas, currently closed, is one that players love or hate.
 Strong elevation changes and panoramic views made this a must-play course.
 At least, once it was.